LHC signatures of a light pseudoscalar in a flipped two-Higgs scenario: the usefulness of boosted $b{\bar b}$ pairs: Summary and Conclusions

 We study the search potential for a pseudo-scalar decaying to $b\bar b$ at the LHC for the mass range around $50$ GeV or less, wherever such light masses are phenomenologically allowed.
 A flipped 2HDM happens to be one such model, allowing a light pseudo-scalar, but at a cost of pushing some of the scalar quartic near $4\pi$ while trying to satisfy the electroweak precision tests along with $b$-physics constraints.
 Such large self-coupling in the scalar sector at the EW scale crosses into the non-perturbative region even before the $1$ TeV scale, rendering the perturbative predictions of this model untrustworthy.

 As an illustrative solution to the above problem, we extend the flipped 2HDM with an additional singlet pseudo-scalar, allowing the lighter of the pseudo-scalars in our range of interest while maintaining the perturbative unitarity and all the low-energy constraints.
 This singlet pseudo-scalar mixes with the doublet one and the couplings of the lighter eigenstate with the SM particles get suppressed by the mixing angle, so does the rates in the weak production channels for any searches.
 This forces us to return to the hadronic production channel, as studied at CMS, but emphasizing the importance of a {\em squeezed $b\bar b$} pair, which allows lighter mass probes.
 We find that our proposed study based on {\em squeezed $b\bar b$} pair works better for lighter masses, complementing the CMS analysis.
-We choose three benchmark masses, $30$, $50$, and $60$ GeVs, and all can be discovered at more than $5\sigma$ significance at an integrated luminosity of $3000$ fb$^{-1}$ and nominal systematic uncertainty of 10\%.
-It should be noted here that the model-dependence here is minimal, but our analysis based on the identification of a squeezed $b$-pair opens up an avenue which may be of wide applicability.
+We choose three benchmark masses, $30$, $50$, and $60$ GeV.
+Crucially, we find that a $5\sigma$ discovery for the $30$ and $50$ GeV states is achievable with merely $36\text{ fb}^{-1}$ of data, while the $60$ GeV state can be rigorously constrained using the full Run 2 dataset ($140\text{ fb}^{-1}$), assuming a conservative 10\% systematic uncertainty.
+It should be noted, here that the model-dependence here is minimal, but our analysis based on the identification of a squeezed $b$-pair opens up an avenue which may be of wide applicability.